chlobeau/moveAppHomeRange/README.md

 `Percent` (percent): Defined percentage level to estimate KUD polygon.

 `Resolution` (res): A number giving the size of the pixel over the UD should be estimated.
 Unit: `metres`.
-Default is 60.
+Default is 200.

 ### Null or error handling

-App returns NULL if there are fewer than 5 locations in the Move2 object.
+App returns NULL if there are fewer than 5 locations for all individuals.